KimiOnChill/my.Messenger/README.md

 This is a study project in which I would create a messenger.

+In this messenger you are able to create own account edit it and start chatting with other users.

 Link into Figma to see UI project is: https://www.figma.com/design/jF5fFFzgGOxQeB4CmKWTiE/Chat_external_link?node-id=0-1&node-type=canvas&t=OvkzHDOTcxpWKDaU-0